 Most of the proposed action is located within the existing rail corridor which is owned by the NSW Government (Transport for NSW).
-As discussed in Section 2 the proposed action may require works outside the rail corridor including those associated with curve easing and level crossing rationalisation.
-These works are anticipated to be generally in close proximity to the rail corridor subject to further design.
+As discussed in section 2 the proposed action may require works outside the rail corridor including those associated with curve easing and level crossing rationalisation.
+If required, these works would be in close proximity to the rail corridor subject to further design.